Chaim Gross: Teaching

 Gross was a professor of printmaking and sculpture at both the Educational Alliance and the New School for Social Research in New York City, as well as at the Brooklyn Museum Art School, the MoMA art school, the Art Student's League and the New Art School (which Gross ran briefly with Alexander Dobkin, Raphael Soyer and Moses Soyer).

 Gross was a member of the New York Artists Equity Association and the Federation of Modern Painters and Sculptors.
 He was a founder and served as the first president of the Sculptors Guild.

 Personal life

+Gross summered for many years in Provincetown, Massachusetts.